VeryBadFrags/NodeFlood/README.md

-This is an old project and I am starting to cleanup the code.
+This is an old project, I am still in the process of cleaning the code.

 # Play the game
 - [Browser (WebGL)](https://verybadfrags.itch.io/node-flood)